MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/build-adaptive-card-tabs.md

 > [!IMPORTANT]
 >
-> Tabs with Adaptive Cards are currently only supported as personal apps.
+> Tabs with Adaptive Cards are only supported as personal apps.

 When developing a tab using the traditional method, you might run into these issues: